adamwulf/DrawUI/README.md

 given a chance to update.
 Some renderers might immediately render the changes (for instance, a background thumbnail generator), while some might
 `setNeedsDisplayInRect:`  for the affected area (see `SmartDrawRectRenderer`).

+Since every stroke and segment in the model is versioned, renderers can optimize and only update or draw pieces of the model that have been updated since the last render.
+For some renderers like the `NaiveDrawRectRenderer`, little optimization is possible, but for others like the
+`CALayerRenderer`, significant optimization is possible.

 ### Motivation